PaulGreenfieldOz/WorkingDogs/README.md

 FilterReads is a boringly-named kMer filter than can rapidly find reads of interest in very large datasets.
 Given a 16S filter, it produces results very similar to HMM-based tools, but runs at close to IO speed.

-Other kMer-based bioiformatics tool will join the pack from time to time.
+Other kMer-based bioinformatics tool will join the pack from time to time.
+The GHAP amplicon pipeline will appear soon, and Pup will make its appearance soon too.